andrei-popa88/url/docs/parser.rst

     The path and/or query bags will ALWAYS exist but they may not contain any information.

 .. note::

     The classes found in the Parser can be used independently too.
+See the Quickstart link bellow.

+:doc:`Quickstart <usage>`

 The Scheme.php class is used as the parser.
 Any Parser instance is immutable, meaning you cannot change it once it has been created.